 Difference Between Gross Salary vs Net Salary

-Salary is a fixed amount paid by the employer to his or her employees in exchange for their services.
-It is a regular payment made by the employer at a fixed interval of time, which is generally at a monthly basis and generally denoted in the form of an annual package.
-Most of the time, salaries are usually determined by comparing the salaries of employees are getting for a similar role in the same or different Industry.
-Salary is also segmented into two major categories i.e gross salary vs net salary
+Salary is a fixed amount paid by the employer to their employees in exchange for their services.
+It is a regular payment made by the employer at a fixed interval of time, which is generally monthly and generally denoted in the form of an annual package.
+Most of the time, salaries are usually determined by comparing employees’ salaries for a similar role in the same or different Industry.
+Salary is also segmented into two major categories, i.e. gross salary vs the net salary.

 Gross Salary is a composite of several components of an individual salary package.
-It is the salary which is comprised of income tax, EPF and, Medical insurance, etc without prior deduction.
-The Gross Salary which is mentioned in the company’s offer letter in the salary section where they mention all the required components on a yearly and monthly bases like bonuses, overtime pay, holiday pay, and other differentials.
+It is the salary comprised of income tax, EPF and, Medical insurance, etc. without prior deduction.
+The Gross Salary mentioned in the company’s offer letter in the salary section mentions all the required components on a yearly and monthly bases like bonuses, overtime pay, holiday pay, and other differentials.
 If we think in terms of CTC perspective, Gross Salary does not cover EPF and gratuity.
 Moreover, Gross Salary involves only compensation benefits to the employee.

-Moreover, the Ministry of Labour has empowered the employee they can withdraw the whole accrued amount of his / her PF account at the time of retirement while attaining the age of 55 years.
+Moreover, the Ministry of Labour has empowered the employee to withdraw the whole accrued amount of his / her PF account at the time of retirement while attaining 55 years.

 Apart from that, there are various other circumstances when an employee can withdraw from their privileged account as specified below.

 - Retirement due to incurable diseases or disabilities.